-Prints, mats, and frames all come in a bewildering variety of sizes and often list multiple measurements.
+Prints, mats, and frames come in a bewildering variety of sizes and often list multiple measurements.
 Ordering online can make the whole process even more confusing.
-It can make decorating a nursery is a lot less fun when you find that your new nursery art doesn't fit the frames you purchased.
+Decorating a nursery is a lot less fun when you find that your new nursery art doesn't fit the frames you purchased.
 Let's talk about what all the numbers mean so that you can order online with confidence.

 Ok, let's get started with art print info first.